Happiness is writing for me but where does the time go and how much do I actually write?

 a ten-year-old girl confused

-until air raid sirens sound
+until the air raid sirens sound.

-much later, the adult Heather
+Later, the adult Heather

 chose Nursing as a career